edunham/garden/README.txt

 2019-10-06: Lawn beds.
 Chipped mulch onto two to ~6".
 Perhaps ought to number or otherwise identify them.
 They're the one with the wild rose and the one with the tea rose.
+2019-10-06: Corn.
+Plants appear to have dried up and died, possibly associated with the recent frost.
+Harvested 8 ears.
 2019-10-03: Hillside above lawn.
 Felled 2 firs and one cascara.
 2019-10-01: First frost.
 Gourd leaves all dead.
 Harvested 10 birdhouse gourds and hung them in the woodshed loft.
 2019-09-29: Saffron crocus, 12 bulbs.
 Planted in following locations: South of large comfrey, W end of asparagus bed, E end of garden front fence bed, E end of propane tank, S of Slitsa currant, N of hybrid tea rose, beteween blueberries, S of W honeyberry, W of E honeyberry (under some deer sign, in the garden supposed to be deer resistant), 3 in large black pot presently added to the dynamic accumulation of anti-gopher containers next to large comfrey.